dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/debug-views.md

 Finally, `Added` entities with temporary key values indicate that the value is temporary.
 For example, `Id: -2147482643 PK Temporary`.

-#### Navigations
+#### Navigation values

 Navigation values are displayed using the primary key values of the entities that the navigations reference.
 For example, in the output above, post 3 is related to blog 2.
 This means that the `Post.Blog` navigation points to the `Blog` instance with ID 2.
 This is shown as `Blog: {Id: 2}`.

 The same thing happens for collection navigations, except that in this case there can be multiple related entities.
-For example, the collection navigation `Blog.Posts` contains three entities.
+For example, the collection navigation `Blog.Posts` contains three entities, with key values 1, 2, and -2147482643 respectively.
 This is shown as `[{Id: 1}, {Id: 2}, {Id: -2147482643}]`.

 ## Change tracker logging